samatarekzayed/Avl-implementation-and-Red-black-tree-implementation/README.md

 All operations on the dictionary have the same time complexity as the corresponding tree operations.

-Requirements met
-2.1 Trees Operations
-You are required to implement both AVL and Red Black trees that can deal with keys of any comparable type (generic).
-You need to implement the following operations in both of them:
-1. Insert: Takes a key and inserts it if it is not in the tree.
-Returns true if it is added and false if it already exists.
-Must run in O(log n)
-2. Delete: Takes a key and deletes it if it is in the tree.
-Returns true if it is deleted and false if it is not in the tree.
-Must run in O(log n).
-3. Search: Takes a key and searches for it returning true if it is found in the tree and false otherwise.
-Must run in O(log n).
-4. Size: Returns the number of keys in the tree.
-Must run in O(1).
-5. Height: Returns the height of the tree which is the longest path from the root to a leaf node.
-Can run up to O(n).
-2.2 Application: English Dictionary
-As an application based on the 2 self balanced binary search trees implementation, you are required to implement a simple English dictionary supporting the following functionalities:
-1. Initialize (constructor): Takes the name of the type of the backend tree as an input and create a new empty dictionary based on it.
-2. Insert: Takes a single string key and tries to insert it.
-3. Delete: Takes a single string key and tries to delete it.
-4. Search: Takes a single string key, searches for it and return true if it exists and false otherwise.
-5. Batch insert: Takes a path to a text file containing multiple words each in a separate line.
-And tries to insert all that words in the dictionary.
-6. Batch delete: Takes a path to a text file containing multiple words each in a separate line.
-And tries to delete all that words from the dictionary.
-7. Size: Returns the number of string keys in the dictionary.
-8. Tree Height: Returns the height of the dictionary backend tree.

-2

-Alexandria University
-Faculty of Engineering
-Computer and Systems Engineering
-Department

-File Structures Course
-Assigned: Monday, March 13, 2023
-Due: Wednesday, March 22, 2023

 2.3 Command Line Interface
 You should implement a command line interface that will enable us to deal with the dictionary